lpsinger/gwcelery/doc/configuration.rst

 --------------

-There are a few files that must be present in order to provide authentication tokens for GraceDb and LValert.
+There are a few files that must be present in order to provide authentication tokens for GraceDB and LValert.

-.. rubric:: GraceDb
+.. rubric:: GraceDB

-You must provide valid LSC DataGrid credentials in order for requests to the GraceDb REST API to work.
+You must provide valid LSC DataGrid credentials in order for requests to the GraceDB REST API to work.
 During development and testing, you can use your personal credentials obtained from the `LSC DataGrid Client`_ by running ``ligo-proxy-init``.
 However, credentials obtained this way expire after a few days or whenever your machine's temporary directory is wiped (e.g., at system